Book a pandit for Sabarimala Temple in a single click

 Sabarimala Temple is one of the oldest pilgrim centres in India.
-It is situated in the Western Ghats mountain range at an elevation of 914 meters above sea level, however, it is only 4 kilometers away by foot.
-The Sabarimala Temple is dedicated to the Lord of Hindu Sree Ayyappa.
+The Sabarimala Temple sits in the Western Ghats mountain range at an elevation of 914 meters above sea level, but it is only 4 kilometres away by foot.
+People dedicate the Sabarimala Temple to the Lord of Hindu Sree Ayyappa.

 From mid-November through mid-January is the pilgrimage season.
 The two main pilgrimage events are Mandalapooja and Makaravilakku.
-Except for the first five days of each Malayalam month and during Vishu (April), the Temple is closed the rest of the year.
+The Temple closes for the rest of the year except for the first five days of each Malayalam month and during Vishu (April).

 The Sabarimala temple is located 210 km from Kochi, 191 km from Thiruvananthapuram, and 72 km from Pathanamthitta town.
-It is one of the most significant Hindu pilgrimage sites in the nation and is known as the “Sacred Abode of Lord Ayyappa.“
+This site is one of the most significant Hindu pilgrimage sites in the nation, and people know it as the “Sacred Abode of Lord Ayyappa.”

 The typical route to Sabarimala is a 40-kilometre drive from Erumeli.
 There are more routes via Plappally from Vandiperiyar, Uppupara, and Chalakkayam.
 These paths are well-known for their breathtaking scenery and mythological significance.

-The sacred shrine at Sabarimala is situated amidst thick trees in the rough Western Ghats. populated by a variety of animal types.
+The sacred shrine at Sabarimala sits amidst thick trees in the rough Western Ghats, populated by a variety of animal types.
 During the most taxing festivals, known as “Vishu Vilakku ” in April, “Mandala Pooja” in the months of Vrischika Dhanu (Nov. – Dec.), and “Makaravilakku” in mid-January, which coincides with Sankramam, millions of pilgrims from all over the country congregate here.

 The Sabarimala Temple And Pooja timings during mandala pooja mahotsavam are mentioned below: